 I've been a happy Mutt user for decades now, and I can't see myself ever switching to anything else, especially for dealing with mailing lists.
 I'm glad the sidebar functionality was finally merged and it works great with Fastmail's IMAP and SMTP servers.

-I'm somehow still on IRC after 20 years.
-I run Irssi on my server in a tmux session, and then SSH to it from my laptop or phone to chat.
+I'm somehow still on IRC after 20 years, migrating from EFnet, Undernet, back to EFnet, Freenode, and now Libera Chat.
+I run Irssi on my server in a tmux session and then SSH to it from my laptop or phone to chat.
 I use a wrapper script to connect so that when my laptop screen locks, it kills the SSH session and then waits until the screen is unlocked before automatically reconnecting.
-This allows me to use the irssi-pushover plugin which sends me Pushover notifications when I'm mentioned, but only while nothing is connected to tmux.
+This allows me to use the irssi-pushover plugin which sends me Pushover notifications when I'm mentioned or messaged, but only while nothing is connected to tmux.

-1so that pasting anything (accidentally or not) with a newline into Irssi requires manual confirmation.
+/set paste_verify_line_count 1so that pasting anything (accidentally or not) with a newline requires manual confirmation.
+Don't be that person (or cat) that accidentally pastes a screenful of garbage into a channel.

 X11 Window Manager: progman